neondatabase/website/content/docs/import/import-from-csv.md

    You can also create tables using the **SQL Editor** in the Neon Console.
 See [Query with Neon's SQL Editor](../../query-with-neon-sql-editor).
    </Admonition>

-3. Prepare a `customer.csv` file with contains the following data:
+3. Prepare a `customer.csv` file with the following data:

    ```text
    First Name,Last Name,Email